-Therefore, the most straightforward way to simulate a flare where the synchrotron peak shifts to higher energies (henceforth, hard X-ray flares) is to assume that the maximum electron energy also increases while the other parameters remain constant.
-The injection electron luminosity could be the same as or higher than its pre-flare value, but for simplicity we will adopt the former option.
-Motivated by observations of hard X-ray flares in Mrk 501 \citep[e.g.][]{2001ApJ...554..725T} we assume that the power-law slope of the electron distribution does not change.
+Therefore, the most straightforward way to simulate a flare where the synchrotron peak shifts to higher energies (henceforth, hard X-ray flares) is to assume that the maximum electron energy also increases, while the other parameters remain constant.
+The injection electron luminosity could be the same as or higher than its pre-flare value, but for simplicity we adopted the former option.
+Motivated by observations of hard X-ray flares in Mrk 501 \citep[e.g.,][]{2001ApJ...554..725T}, we assumed that the power law slope of the electron distribution does not change.